MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

 ### Mark of the Web and zones

-By default, Mark of the Web is added to files from locations from the following zones:
+By default, Mark of the Web is added to files from locations in the following zones:

 - Trusted sites
 - Internet